Scroll Top

 Lodging & Meals

-Students on this program will stay in two distinct areas — San Ramon and Guanacaste.
-In San Ramon, Home Base is a locally-owned boutique hotel surrounded by hills and lush vegetation with an animal rescue center on-site.
-In Guanacaste, Home Base is a hotel where students will have access to several local communities, where they’ll support clinics.
-In all accommodations, students live in gender-segregated rooms with roommates and have access to shared bathrooms.
+Students in this program will stay in two unique regions: San Ramon and Guanacaste.
+In San Ramon, Home Base is a locally owned boutique hotel surrounded by hills with lush vegetation and an animal rescue center on-site.
+In Guanacaste, Home Base is a hotel with access to several nearby communities where they’ll support local clinics.
+In all accomodations, students live in gender-segregated rooms with roommates and shared bathrooms.

 The food at Home Base will reflect the traditional dietary staples of the people in Costa Rica.
 It will be simple, but fresh and healthy, and include delicious, locally-grown fruits.

-Important Note: Please be aware that the food at the San Ramon Home Base is entirely plant-based during the first 6 days of the 14-day program.
-This aligns with the hotel’s commitment to ethical care for animals.
-Despite the plant-based menu, there is still plenty of variety and sufficient protein to meet students’ dietary needs.
-Students will also have the opportunity to have a couple of meals outside the Home Base during this period.
+Important Note: At the San Ramon Home Base, meals are entirely plant-based during the first 6 days of the 14-day program, in line with the hotel’s commitment to ethical animal care.
+The plant-based menu still offers plenty of variety and enough protein to meet students’ dietary needs.
+Students will also have a chance to enjoy a few meals off-site during this time.

 COSTA RICA